 Laurie Cheung

-Architectural Drawings/Construction Management:
+Architectural Drawings/ Construction Management:

 Before After

-Gallery of conceptual renderings (click to enlarge and click through)
+Gallery (click to enlarge and click through)